 Seeds can be found from plants when harvesting a vegetable from it.
 However, there is a very slim chance of getting a seed when plucking it by hands, so you will have to use either a sickle or an animal to harvest it.

-You have to start by placing the small plot on the ground, depending on the ground you place the plot over, the type of soil you will get in your plot.
+You have to start by placing the small crop plot on the ground, depending on the biome you place the plot over, the type of soil you will get in your plot.
+For example, Tropical Grass is generated by placing a crop plot on grass in a tropical biome.

 Some crops can be grown only on certain soils, so you have to take the type of soil into account.
 Each biome has different types of soils.
 When hovering over the seed, you can read the information about where it will be able to grow.